MoonPoet/xaprb-src/content/blog/2009/how-to-write-a-good-mysql-conference-proposal.md

 My suggestions from the 2008 year still stand, too:

 *   I will not give you a favorable vote because you or your employer are famous.
 Your session proposal has to carry its own weight.
 *   You need to write a detailed enough proposal to convince me that you've put some effort into it.
 I won't vote for "accept this talk, and then I'll fill in the details."
-Do the work and take the risk that you won't get accepted -- protecting yourself against rejection is a good way to get a low vote from me.
+Do the work and take the risk that you won't get accepted---protecting yourself against rejection is a good way to get a low vote from me.